knulli-cfw/knulli.org/docs/play/add-games.md

 ## Data storage structure

 When you install KNULLI on a SD card, several partitions will be created, which will be shown to you as different drives on your computer.
 Most of these drives can only be accessed from a Linux operating system.
-On Windows, they are not accessible.
+They are not accessible on Windows.

 !!! danger "You should never format the KNULLI partitions which Windows cannot read, no matter how strongly Windows suggests that."